-In my entire dorm, there were just a handful of us vegetarian or kosher dairy folks.
-Fortunately, my dorm had peanut butter, Grapenuts and salads.
+In my entire dorm, there was just a handful of us vegetarian or kosher dairy folks.
+Fortunately, my dorm had peanut butter, Grapenuts, and salads.
 Then, there was Garcia’s.
-They delivered whole wheat crusted pizza, even at odd hours.
+They delivered whole wheat-crusted pizza, even at odd hours.
 Frances Moore Lappe, one of the leading pro-vegetarian authors of the day, said cheese and wheat were good combinations.
 Done deal.

 That was basically it.
 Choices were bare.
 But, I stuck it out.

 My alma mater was Champaign/Urbana, Illinois, three hours south of Chicago.
-Recently, I was invited to an eating spree in another Big Ten towns.
+Recently, I was invited to an eating spree in another Big Ten town.
 Plant-based students the universities and community colleges in that area have it pretty good.
-Same for their parents, teachers or anyone in the area that just wants a good meat-less meal.
+Same for their parents, teachers, or anyone in the area that just wants a good meatless meal.

 Seva was the lone bird back in the day that I was a student at UI.
 The all-veg diner opened more than 40 years ago.
 They cater to everyone, not just the PETA plant-based peeps.

 My cousin, David, Goldberg has lived in the Ann Arbor area for what seems like forever.
 He knows Seva well.
 He says the food is far from dull.
 “Seva stands out because they amaze with great flavors and textures, and presentation.
 While I’m not vegetarian or vegan, I feel no sense of loss there.”